 Visit Fort Augustus and Loch Ness

 Beyond the day-tripping tour buses and hoards of selfie-taking Nessie fans, lies a beautiful loch waiting to be discovered.
-With its location halfway up Scotland’s famous 62-mile ‘Great Glen’, the spectacular Urquhart Castle, there aren’t many more places in Scotland more iconic than Loch Ness.
+With its location halfway up Scotland’s famous 62-mile ‘Great Glen’, the spectacular Urquhart Castle and the Caledonian Canal there aren’t many more places in Scotland more iconic than Loch Ness.
 Here are my favourite things to do at Loch Ness and Fort Augustus.

-Scotland’s spectacular Great Glen stretches coast to coast from Fort William beneath the mighty Ben Nevis, through the maelstrom of the Fort Augustus Locks, across the huge expanse of Loch Ness up to Inverness, taking in some of Scotland’s most special scenery along the way.
-Through the glen stretches the 62-mile Caledonian Canal navigable by canal and sailing boat.
-Halfway up the glen is the busy hub of Fort Augustus – the perfect spot from which to explore Loch Ness.
+Loch Ness sits within Scotland’s spectacular Great Glen which stretches coast to coast from Fort William beneath the mighty Ben Nevis, through the maelstrom of the Fort Augustus Locks, across the huge expanse of Loch Ness up to Inverness, taking in some of Scotland’s most special scenery along the way.
+Through the glen stretches the 62-mile Caledonian Canal navigable by canal and sailing boat – one of the world’s best waterways.
+Here is how to visit Loch Ness.

 Where to stay at Loch Ness